andriy-baran/steel_wheel/README.md

 SteelWheel's filtering system provides automatic query filtering based on form parameters.

 To implement filtering, you need to:
-1. Define a search form that inherits from `EasyForm::Base` (no authenticity token, does not support nested forms)
+1. Define a search form that inherits from [`ActionForm::Base`](https://github.com/andriy-baran/action_form) (no authenticity token, does not support nested forms)
 2. Create filters for each form input parameter
 3. Set up an initial scope for the data